 The Urban Connection Project defines Culturally Responsive Teaching as the bridge between teacher and student built by the infusion of cultural experiences necessary to:

-We use our carefully crafted Progress Monitoring Assessment tool to determine areas of celebration & areas of refinement through our own observations, as well as the self-evaluation of the faculty, administrators and support staff.
-Then continuing to monitor & adjust.
+We use our carefully crafted CRT Progress Monitoring Assessment tool to determine areas of celebration & areas of refinement through our own observations, as well as the self-evaluation of the faculty, administrators and support staff.
+Then we continue to monitor & adjust based on findings.

 We provide a tailored, interactive and immediately implementable professional development experience based on the determined areas of support, as well as the overall vision for improvement.
 Professional Development can also be provided to support a product purchase.

 We extend our professional development into one-on-one or small cohort mentorship opportunities in order to address more specific needs and provide more hands-on coaching, modeling and/or planning.

 Click below to set up a meeting to discuss how we can support your goals and best serve your school, district or College of Education program!

 We decided to launch this organization in 2014 after realizing the need for increased teacher support and teacher retention in urban schools.
 As passionate former teachers in inner-city schools in both Detroit, MI and Phoenix, AZ, we recognized that there were specific practices that successful teachers had in common, so we began to cultivate professional development opportunities around what we now call, Culturally Responsive Teaching.
 Using our B.S. in Elementary Education, B.S. in Secondary Education, and M.Ed. in Education Administration, along with additional research, trial and error, observation and application, we are proud to say that we have successfully mentored schools, school districts and college of education programs to becoming more culturally responsive educators who raise the odds of success for the students that they service.